PhD student research stays - Jean Monnet Network (EUNAP)

 Those awarded with a grant will receive a document stating the terms of the grant awarded.
 They will sign this document as a confirmation of acceptance and return it before any money can be transferred to the beneficiary’s bank account.

-The grant beneficiaries will deliver a written report to the EUNAP partner coordinator at the home university within 2 months after completion of the stay.
+The grant beneficiaries will deliver a written report to the EUNAP partner coordinator at the home university within one month after completion of the stay.
 A report template will be provided to this purpose.

 Documentos de interés